 - Peas: smash, mash, or purée until age one

 - Pear: if it’s firm, cook until soft or serve in thin slices

 - Nuts and seeds: finely grind and mix into other foods

 - Nut butters: thin out with yogurt, applesauce, breastmilk or formula

-- Rice, barley and grains: cook well and smash until age one
+- Rice, barley, and grains: cook well and flatten with back of fork

 Food Sizes by Baby’s Age